duplocloud/terraform-provider-duplocloud/docs/resources/aws_cloudfront_distribution.md

 ### Optional

 - `aliases` (Set of String) Extra CNAMEs (alternate domain names), if any, for this distribution.
-- `comment` (String) Any comments you want to include about the distribution.
+- `comment` (String, Deprecated) Any comments you want to include about the distribution. comment has been depreciated instead use name
 - `cors_allowed_host_names` (List of String)
 - `custom_error_response` (Block Set) (see [below for nested schema](#nestedblock--custom_error_response))
 - `default_root_object` (String) The object that you want CloudFront to return (for example, index.html) when an end user requests the root URL.